Huangmei Dawang

-Appearance in Journey to the West
+Journey to the West

-As Tang Sanzang and his disciples journey through the West, they see a magnificent temple complex that bears a striking resemblance to the Thunder Monastery on Vulture Peak, the home of the Buddha.
-Tang Sanzang, earnest in his faith, insists on entering to pay his respects, despite Sun Wukong's deep suspicions.
-Upon entering, the temple is revealed to be a trap.
-The Yellow-Browed King, who had created the entire complex through magic, captures Tang Sanzang and the other disciples.
+In Journey to the West, Tang Sanzang and his disciples find a temple that looks like Thunder Monastery on Vulture Peak, the home of the Buddha.
+Tang Sanzang wants to enter and pay his respects, although Sun Wukong is suspicious.
+After they enter, the temple is revealed to be a magical trap created by the Yellow-Browed Great King, who captures Tang Sanzang and the other disciples.

-Sun Wukong manages to escape and confronts the demon, who proves to be a formidable adversary.
-The demon's power derives from two magical items he stole from Maitreya: the Golden Cymbals, a pair of enchanted cymbals capable of trapping anyone within them, and the Human-Race Pouch, a magical bag that can capture and imprison gods, immortals, and heroes regardless of their number.
-During their confrontation, Sun Wukong is trapped inside the Golden Cymbals and can only be freed when the celestial uses its horn to pry them open.
-As Sun Wukong calls upon a wide range of celestial allies for aid—including the Twenty-Eight Mansions, the Five Great Dragon Kings, and various heavenly generals—the Yellow-Browed King captures each of them with the Human-Race Pouch.
-This string of defeats represents one of Sun Wukong's most vulnerable moments throughout the pilgrimage, leaving him utterly powerless.
+Sun Wukong escapes and fights the demon.
+The Yellow-Browed Great King uses two magical items stolen from Maitreya: the Golden Cymbals (金铙 (jīn náo)), which can trap opponents inside them, and the Human-Race Pouch (人种袋 (rénzhǒng dài)), a bag that can capture gods, immortals, and heroes.
+Sun Wukong is trapped inside the Golden Cymbals, but Kang Jinlong (亢金龙 (Kàng Jīnlóng, Neck Golden Dragon)) frees him by prying them open with his horn.
+Sun Wukong then asks many celestial allies for help, including the Twenty-Eight Mansions, the Five Great Dragon Kings, and heavenly generals, but the demon captures them with the Human-Race Pouch.

-Under the guidance of the heavenly official Gongcao, Sun Wukong sought assistance from Guoshiwang Bodhisattva (國師王菩薩), who sent Little Crown Prince Zhang (小張太子) and the Four Great Divine Generals to aid him.
-The Yellow-Browed Great King provoked Little Crown Prince Zhang with harsh words and subsequently engaged in battle against multiple opponents, with neither side gaining a decisive advantage.
-After some time, the Yellow-Browed King used the Human-Race Pouch to capture Little Crown Prince Zhang and the Four Great Divine Generals, forcing Sun Wukong to flee once again.
+With guidance from the heavenly official Gongcao Shizhe, Sun Wukong asks Guoshiwang Bodhisattva (國師王菩薩) for help.
+The bodhisattva sends Little Crown Prince Zhang (小張太子) and the Four Great Divine Generals.
+They fight the Yellow-Browed Great King, but neither side wins.
+The demon then uses the Human-Race Pouch to capture Little Crown Prince Zhang and the Four Great Divine Generals, forcing Sun Wukong to escape again.

-After exhausting all his options, Sun Wukong is finally advised to seek the demon's true master.
-He travels to the paradise of Maitreya and tearfully explains his plight.
+After failing to defeat the demon, Sun Wukong is told to find the demon's true master.
+He goes to Maitreya's paradise and explains what happened.
 Maitreya recognizes the demon as his escaped pageboy and agrees to help.
-To defeat his own disciple, Maitreya devises a plan.
-He transforms himself into a melon farmer.
-When the demon, who has been tricked by Sun Wukong into a contest, comes to eat a melon, he is unknowingly swallowed by Maitreya (in his melon form).
-Trapped inside his master's stomach, the demon is tormented until he surrenders.
-He returns the stolen treasures and is taken back to heaven by Maitreya to face punishment.
+Maitreya disguises himself as a melon farmer.
+Sun Wukong disguises himself as a melon, and tricks the demon into eating him.
+From inside the demon's stomach, Sun Wukong torments him until he gives up.
+The demon returns the stolen treasures and is taken back by Maitreya for punishment.